Sectonic/Virtual-Hackathon-Submission/README.md

-# HitchHikr
+# HitchHikr: A Virtual Global Hackathon Submission

-**HitchHikr** is a mobile app that provides a seamless carpooling experience, designed to help users efficiently commute while reducing traffic congestion and carbon emissions.
+**HitchHikr** is a mobile app that provides a smooth carpooling experience, designed to help users efficiently commute while reducing traffic congestion and carbon emissions.

 ## Table of Contents